fpapado/elm-flickr-gallery/README.md

  - Task.perform is now only for tasks that can't fail
   - Task.attempt is no used for Tasks that can fail.
 The message sent also handles Result type's Ok and Err
     - You can see how this aligns with Http.send

+Note that there is a separate function getUserAndPhotos that handles casting the Http.Request functions to Tasks.
+This allows each function to be used individually, as well as through Http.send, if required.

+Further Todos:
+  - Consider how to print separate error messages for each stage
+    - "could not find user"
+    - "could not load photos"
+  - Similarly, how to convert/map Decode pipeline errors into human-readable ones
+  - Loading / progress indicators for each img src